rekapap/CV/README.md

 ## Personal interest

 #### Cooking, baking
 I love recipes that list every ingredients in grams, even the eggs.
-Especially the [🥚](https://www.pokemon.com/uk/pokedex/exeggcute)s!
+Especially the <a href="https://www.pokemon.com/uk/pokedex/exeggcute" target="_blank">🥚</a>s!

 #### Art in any quantity
 I'm big fan of Art in general, Architecture, and pop culture.
 I like to draw as well, and do 'things' with my hand.
 Once my comic was selected for publishing in an independent comic book anthology.